 Treetop Walk Vermont Want to get a birdseye view of the world?
 Go check out the #treetop #walk in #Vermont at the Vermont Institute of Natural Science (VINS) Look out over the Vermont countryside from the tree house.
 Shake paws with a giant spider while you relax in a spider web, suspended many feet above the forest floor.
 Climb into an eagle’s nest!
 Learn about other treetop walks around the world.
 Take the kids on a #forest #adventure #OurCarpeDiem #traveldestinations #hands-on #science #trees

-Soon after it opened, we had the pleasure of trying out the new treetop walk at the Vermont Institute of Science (VINS).
-This trail is ADA accessible and via an easy walk, you end up high in the treetops.
-Since we have spent lots of time at VINS when I was homeschooling seven kids, I was excited to see this new addition.
+Have you heard about the treetop walk at the Vermont Institute of Science (VINS)?
+This trail is ADA accessible and ends you up high in the treetops.
+Since we have spent lots of time at VINS when I was homeschooling seven children, I was excited when they opened this walk.

 Easter screech owl, in a demonstration before we went on the treetop walk in Vermont